8 Things to Know About VA Loan Assumptions

 6) An assumption means you’ll take on all loan terms, not just the interest rate.

-You should prepare to meet the exact terms of the loan, including monthly payments and the number of years left on the loan.
+Be prepared to meet the exact terms of the loan, including monthly payments and the number of years left on the loan.
 Work with your agent to understand each detail of the contract.
-Also remember that a VA assumption loan must be for a primary residence.
+Also, remember that a VA assumption loan must be for a primary residence.

 Photo from Shutterstock